softwaredevelop/mql5/Indicators/MyIndicators/MACD_Pro.md

 ## 1. Summary (Introduction)

 The MACD Pro is an enhanced version of the classic Moving Average Convergence/Divergence indicator.
-While the standard MACD uses Exponential Moving Averages (EMAs), this "Pro" version offers traders the flexibility to choose from four different moving average types for its calculation (SMA, EMA, SMMA, LWMA).
+While the standard MACD uses Exponential Moving Averages (EMAs), this "Pro" version offers traders the flexibility to choose from **seven** different moving average types for its calculation.

 This customization allows traders to fine-tune the indicator's responsiveness and smoothness.
 Our `MACD_Pro` implementation is a unified, professional version that allows the calculation to be based on either **standard** or **Heikin Ashi** price data, selectable from a single input parameter.